 In affiliate marketing, postback tracking is especially important because it ties each conversion back to the correct click and affiliate partner.

-• Postback URL (callback URL): Server-to-server endpoint that receives information about a conversion event.
+A postback URL is a server-to-server endpoint that receives information about a conversion event.
 When a conversion happens, the affiliate network’s server sends a request to this URL with parameters such as click ID and payout.

 Postback tracking works by sending conversion data directly from one server to the other.